AOA1USA/hmf-training-en/markdowns/en/algorithm_v2_en.md

-# Alghorithm
+# Algorithm

-Alghorithmia is an operation or instruction sequence that allows a problem to be solved or a result to be obtained.
+Algorithmia is an operation or instruction sequence that allows a problem to be solved or a result to be obtained.

 Let us take as an example a basic language, C.